HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Discussion

-With its decoupled variability, HUG-VAS enables a promising application: interactive semi-automated segmentation.
-We advocate for this semi-automatic paradigm as a hybrid approach leveraging the accuracy of manual segmentation and the efficiency of deep learning–based automatic methods.
-The envisioned workflow proceeds as follows.
-First, the user incrementally provides point prompts to HUG-VAS, generating centerline ensembles with progressively reduced uncertainty until the distribution converges (as shown in Fig.~\ref{fig:cg1}d).
-Second, the user supplies contour prompts to generate aorta surfaces (as shown in Fig.~\ref{fig:cg2}d).
-Third, the resulting NURBS control points can be rendered and manually adjusted by the user to correct any residual misalignment with the imaging data.
-To minimize user effort in the first two steps, we propose a uncertainty-guided prompting strategy: the user can observe the ensemble variability at the current prompt and places the next prompt where the uncertainty is greatest, thereby efficiently reducing the uncertainty.
-The final NURBS-supported surface editing is also important, as deep learning segmentation models inevitably inherit human annotation artifacts from their training data due to their data-driven nature.
+\paragraph{Semi-automatic segmentation} This decoupled variability naturally supports interactive semi-automatic segmentation—a hybrid paradigm that combines the accuracy of manual annotation with the efficiency of deep learning.
+The envisioned workflow proceeds as follows: (i) the user incrementally provides point prompts to generate centerline ensembles with progressively reduced uncertainty until convergence (Fig.~\ref{fig:cg1}d); (ii) contour prompts are supplied to generate vessel surfaces (Fig.~\ref{fig:cg2}d); and (iii) the resulting NURBS control points can be rendered and manually adjusted to correct residual misalignments with imaging data.
+To minimize effort in steps (i) and (ii), we propose an uncertainty-guided prompting strategy: new prompts are placed where ensemble variability is highest, thereby reducing uncertainty efficiently.
+The final NURBS-based editing step remains critical, as deep learning segmentation models inevitably inherit annotation artifacts from their training data.
+A graphical user interface (GUI) demonstration of the proposed semi-automatic segmentation workflow is presented in Supplementary Note 6 and Supplementary Video 1.
+A side-by-side comparison with the SimVascular workflow is provided in Supplementary Video 2, highlighting the efficiency and interactivity of HUG-VAS.

-HUG-VAS also supports full differentiability, making it naturally integrable with differentiable CFD solvers and thereby well-suited for many-query problems such as flow optimization and UQ.
-Figure~\ref{fig:cg3}c illustrates a pipeline for surgical implantable device optimization in the context of a thoracic aneurysm case.
-While the detailed methodology has been elaborated previously, here we highlight the key differences between our proposed approach and conventional shape optimization workflows.

-The first major distinction lies in the use of gradients.
-Current surgical implant design workflows predominantly rely on trial-and-error iterations, or parameter sweeps where multiple geometric configurations are manually tested to identify favorable outcomes~\cite{Hu2025FontanConduit,sahni2023quantitative}.
-This process is time-consuming, lacks systematic convergence, and requires significant domain expertise.
-In contrast, the differentiable framework enabled by HUG-VAS allows for gradient-based optimization, where the shape parameters are updated efficiently using backpropagated gradients of a predefined clinical objective., thereby accelerating convergence rate.

-Secondly, the conditionally generated ensemble from HUG-VAS, prompted by the healthy region of the vessel, produces physiologically realistic morphologies that accommodate a wide range of possible aneurysm conditions at the target location.
-Conducting optimization within this anatomically informed prior shape space ensures that the resulting geometry remains physiologically plausible and realistic.
-In contrast, traditional optimization methods typically operate within a heuristic design parameter space.
-As a result, they may converge to a local optimum that improves the specified flow objective, yet produces geometries that are anatomically implausible or introduce unforeseen hemodynamic complications elsewhere due to the absence of physiological constraints.